-For the early detection of lung cancer in high risk individuals, The Medical Center offers a lung cancer screening using low-dose computed tomography (CT).
+For the early detection of lung cancer in high risk individuals, The Medical Center at Franklin offers a lung cancer screening using low-dose computed tomography (CT).
 A low dose CT scan is a test which utilizes x-ray technology to scan the body.
 CT uses low doses of radiation to produce a series of detailed pictures of the lungs.
 Unlike traditional x-ray, CT can more accurately identify early stage cancer when it is most treatable.

 Are you at high risk for lung cancer?

 A recommendation from the U.S. Preventive Services Task Force suggests that adults who have no signs or symptoms of lung cancer but who are at high risk for developing lung cancer should be screened every year with low-dose CT.
 High risk is defined as people who meet the following criteria:

 - Are 55 through 80 years old, and

 - Have a history of heavy smoking, and

 - Are either current smokers or who have quit within the past 15 years.